Topics Map > Academic & Curricular Administration > Program Changes & Development > Academic Programs

 - Topics courses usually do not carry L&S breadth, unless a department/program can make a good case for assigning topics appropriately.

-- Using topics courses to create “temporary cross list” or “meets with” arrangements can work – but remember to avoid “meets-with messes” that link courses that do not have matching course designations.
-An Advanced-level Humanities course should not “meet with” an Elementary-level Social Studies course!
-(Sorting these issues out costs us a lot of time, effort, and student confusion!)
-Please avoid mis-matching courses - it's important that students get credit appropriate to the instruction received.
+- Using topics courses to create “temporary cross list” or “meets with” arrangements should be avoided, particularly when they create “meets-with messes” that link courses that do not have matching course designations.
+An Advanced-level Humanities course should not “meet with” an Elementary-level Social Studies course.
+Sorting these issues out costs us a lot of time, effort, and student confusion!
+Please avoid mis-matching courses - it's important that students are exposed to a reliable curriculum, and get credit appropriate to the instruction received.

 "Directed Study" courses are non-group instruction courses that students pursue under the direct supervision of a faculty mentor.
 Although they are often independent reading and research experiences, they have (with the consent of the faculty who guide the student's learning process) been used to connect formally defined academic study and scholarly research with a wide variety of other experiences (e.g., internships and volunteer opportunities).